acmattos/bankslip/README.md

 `BankSlipStatusEnum`: Defines possible values of a BankSlip status.

-`BankSlipUUIDGeneratorEventListener`: Listen to `BeforeConvert` events, detecting if some entity needs to get a UUID.
+`BankSlipUUIDGeneratorEventListener`: Listen to `BeforeConvertEvent` events, detecting if some entity needs to get a UUID.

 #### br.com.acmattos.bankslip.rest

 Contains all artifacts responsible for dealing with HTTP communication.
-They can be devided into two groups: Data Transfer Objects (carry data from API and to API); Communication Processors (get requests, processing then generating appropiated responses).
+They can be devided into two groups: Data Transfer Objects (carry data from API and to API); Communication Processors (get requests, processing them and generating appropriate responses).

 `AbstractBankSlipDTO`: Base class for BankSlip data.

-`DetailedBankSlipDTO`: Holds detailed BankSlip stored data (including fine if applied) returned from API after a *GET* request together with UUID.
+`DetailedBankSlipDTO`: Holds detailed BankSlip stored data (including, fine if applied) returned from API after a *GET* request together with UUID.

 `NewBankSlipDTO`: Holds new BankSlip data sent to API for database storing after a *POST* request.

 `SavedBankSlipDTO`: Holds short version of BankSlip stored data returned from API after a *GET* request.

 `UpdatedBankSlipStatusDTO`: Holds BankSlip Status sent to API for pay or cancel a specific BankSlip (defined by its UUID) after a *PUT* request.

 `BankSlipController`: Exposes BankSlip APIs endpoints and processes all requests.

 `BankSlipExceptionHandlerAdvice`: Detects some exceptional conditions and generates responses.

 `ResponseEntityBuilder`: Helper class that aids `BankSlipController` and `BankSlipExceptionHandlerAdvice` to prepare the response to be sent to client.